 What causes varicose veins?

 Varicose veins can occur in both men and women, but more frequently in women.
-Most commonly there is a family history of varicose veins caused by an hereditary weakness in the vein wall or vein valves.
+Most commonly there is a family history of varicose veins through a weakness in the vein wall or vein valves.

-In women pregnancy is a major causative factor.
-This is due to the hormone Oestrogen which relaxes vein walls, increased circulating volume of blood to supply the mother and baby and also the enlarged uterus which restricts the return of blood from the legs and allows pooling and increased vein pressures in the pelvis and legs.
+In women, pregnancy is a major causative factor.
+This is due to the hormone, oestrogen, which relaxes vein walls, increased circulation to supply the mother and baby, and also the enlarged uterus.
+As the baby grows, return of blood from the legs os restricted, and allowing pooling and increased vein pressures in the pelvis and legs.

 Standing for long periods such as in occupations like nursing, hairdressing, and hospitality are also thought to play a role in the development of varicose veins.
 Obesity and trauma may also be causative factors.

 The Varicose Vein Clinic Brisbane and Gold Coast